srene/byzcuit/chainspacemeasurements/Readme.md

 $ python -c 'from chainspacemeasurements.instances import ChainspaceNetwork; n = ChainspaceNetwork(0); n.stop(0); n.stop(1);’
 ```

-## Run transactions on the testbed
+## Running transactions on the testbed

 To run transactions on the running tesbed the following command should be used.
 This command will generate transactions with objects from the shards indicated in the file